syncfusion-content/maui-docs/MAUI/Slider/events.md

 ---
 layout: post
 title: Events in.NET MAUI Slider control | Syncfusion
-description: Learn here all about adding the events of Syncfusion .NET MAUI Slider (SfSlider) control and more.
+description: Learn here all about adding and customizing through events of Syncfusion .NET MAUI Slider (SfSlider) control and more.
 platform: maui
 control: SfSlider
 documentation: ug
 ---

-# Events in .NET MAUI Range Slider (SfRangeSlider)
+# Events in .NET MAUI Slider (SfSlider)

-This section explains about how to add the events for range slider.
+This section explains about how to add the events for slider.

 ## Handle ValueChanging, ValueChanged, ValueChangeStart, and ValueChangeEnd callbacks